-However, students may request a meeting with the Key Learning Leader: Languages to discuss the opportunity to study Year 9 Chinese without having completed Year 8 Chinese.
+However, students may request a meeting with the Learning Leader: Languages to discuss the opportunity to study Year 9 Chinese without having completed Year 8 Chinese.
 This could include students who want to learn both Indonesian and Italian in Year 9.

-Students who take Year 9 Chinese (Magis) have the option to progress with Chinese in Year 10 or accelerated to, 11 if the student has fulfilled the prerequisite, 80% overall mark on every subject.
+Students who take Year 9 Chinese (Magis) have the option to progress with Chinese in Year 10 or accelerated to 11 upon approval.